Updated 2023-03.

 To add to the number of available link modes, GCC supports

-which uses ld's -no-pie
+-static which uses ld's -no-pie mode but

 performs a static link.
 Additionally, GCC supports

-, which uses ld's -pie
+-static-pie, which uses ld's -pie mode but

 performs a static link.
 The output is a static PIE.